Heroes of Remix: Opening medley

-Summary of results
+Results

 The table below shows the number of times contestants win per week:

 Controversies

 In the ninth episode, August 21, a number of performers were not present, particularly performers from South Korea.
 Psy's appearance was blurred out while he was also removed from the program's official website.
 The ongoing Terminal High Altitude Area Defense (THAAD) issue wherein Chinese Foreign Minister Wang Yi expressed concerns against the deployment of THAAD in South Korea that could jeopardize China's "legitimate national security interest" may be the reason.